 Telling the Story of Meijer through its Archives and Heritage Center

-Meijer, a family-owned, Midwestern supercenter chain, renovated its corporate headquarters in 2012.
+Meijer, a family-owned, Midwestern supercenter chain, was renovating its corporate headquarters.
 The campus plan included a new Heritage Center to showcase Meijer’s transition from a small-town grocery into a regional supercenter.
 The plan also included moving the company archives to a larger, more modern facility adjacent to the new museum.
 Throughout the project, History Associates worked closely with prime contractor Gallagher & Associates, company executives, and museum staff to help Meijer preserve and present its unique company history.

 Exploring the Meijer Historical Archives